eam-hub/Docker-containers-web-application/README.md

 This project demonstrates the deployment of a containerized web application on AWS using Docker and Amazon ECS with Fargate.
 The infrastructure was designed using a highly available three-tier architecture spanning multiple Availability Zones.

 The application Docker image is stored in Amazon ECR and deployed to ECS Fargate tasks behind an Application Load Balancer.
-Supporting infrastructure includes a custom VPC, public and private subnets, NAT Gateway, Route 53, ACM SSL certificates, RDS MySQL, AWS Secrets Manager, and EC2 Instance Connect Endpoint (EICE) for secure administration.
+Infrastructure includes a VPC, public and private subnets, NAT Gateway, Route 53, ACM SSL certificates, RDS MySQL, AWS Secrets Manager, and EC2 Instance Connect Endpoint (EICE).

 ![image](https://github.com/user-attachments/assets/2b9ab5c8-9270-4d8f-9af6-db049cf41432)